nazrana4/Weather_App/README.md

    The server will run on `http://localhost:3000/`.

 ### Frontend Setup
-1. Navigate to the `client` directory:
+1. Navigate to the `Frontend` directory:
    ```bash
    cd weather-app/Frontend
    ```